When I began writing this piece, I already knew which picture I wanted to feature.

 And two weeks later, I was on a plane to Hong Kong.
 Yup, almost exactly four years after I left the city to attend SFU, I was back.

 Life at the Chamber was great.
 I learned to use industry-standard tools and met some wonderful people, including fellow interns from schools across the country.
 In our spare time, we roamed around the city attending wine festivals, networking events, and more.
 Unforgettable.

 But the end of my term wasn’t the end of my adventure.
-My entire family found themselves in Hong Kong at the same time for the first time since 2006, and my girlfriend made her first trip to the city a few days later.
+My entire family found themselves in Hong Kong at the same time for the first time since 2006, and my partner made her first trip to the city a few days later.

 Together, we spent four weeks exploring Hong Kong, Shenzhen, Zhongshan, and Beijing.